jiecaoappen/api-contract/workforce_email.md

     assign jobId and emailVO(don't assign emailSet)

-2. send to workers of some condition
+2. send to workers in some condition

     assign jobId and (status or applyTime or lastEmailTime) and emailVO(don't assign emailSet)